 - Winners of the previous ten US Open events

 - Winner of the Amateur Championship held the year before the Open championship.

-- Top-ranked Amateur in the world in 2019 (winner of the Mark H. McCormack Medal)
+- Top-ranked Amateur in the world (winner of the Mark H. McCormack Medal)

 - Winners of the US Junior Amateur, the US Amateur, the US Mid-Amateur, and the runner-up of the US Amateur

 - Winners of the last five Masters events

 - Winners of the past six PGA Championship events